Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 AI Agents as Diplomatic Interpreters

-They process it as:
+They model it as:

 • state transitions